 • 90-minutes daily limited feature trial for three days without account registration

 Overall, b.VPN is quite an expensive deal for the amount and quality of features on offer.
-While Smoke Tunnel alone may be worth it for the Chinese users, everyone else can easily find far better products for a far smaller price tag.
+While Smoke Tunnel alone may be worth it for the Chinese users, everyone else can easily find better alternatives for b.vpn for a far smaller price tag.

 b.VPN is a specialized tool aimed at helping people bypass online censorship.